 Mechanical SystemsAvailable through the Bachelor of Design & Bachelor of Science & Bachelor of Science Extended

-You can major in this discipline through the Bachelor of Science at Melbourne.
+You can major in this discipline at Melbourne through the Bachelor of Science and the Bachelor of Design.
 You can also complete a sequence in Mechanical Systems through the Bachelor of Commerce.

 Mechanical engineers are concerned with the generation and harnessing of energy (gas turbines, wave power), transport in all its forms (automobiles, spacecraft) and protecting the environment (solar heating, wind turbines).